 Molecular Surveillance for Enteric Diseases

 APHL promotes PulseNet laboratories in submitting timely, high-quality data to the PulseNet National Databases and is helping the network move efficiently to next generation methods.
-Over a 20 year history, PulseNet has revolutionized foodborne outbreak investigations with a very high return on investment, as shown in a
+For more than 20 years, PulseNet has revolutionized foodborne outbreak investigations with a high return on investment.

 Improving Foodborne Outbreak Investigations